ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourfinance/psp_steps.md

-# D-Money License Steps
+# PSP License Steps

-## PRELIMINARY ASSESSMENT OF THE PROJECT (1 week)
+## PREPARATION (1 week - 1 month)

 - Analysis of the documents that client have on hands
-- Review business model
-- ...

-## PREPARATION (1 week - 2 month)

-- General consulting regarding the DMI licensing process
+- General consulting regarding the PSP licensing process
 - Preparation of (a) Business plan (b) Program of Operations (c) preliminary Financial Forecasts
 - Shareholders and Group Companies Due Diligence
 - Local Company Formation and assistance with Bank account opening for share capital contribution
-- Human resource (at least 4 employees shall be in Lithuania)
+- Human resource (at least 1 employee shall be in Lithuania, we can help)
 - Help establish local office in OURTOWN

 ## LICENSING (1-4 months)